New Jersey Route 47: Gloucester and Camden counties

-At the border with Deptford Township, Route 47 reaches an intersection known as Five Points.
-Here, the road meets Route 41, County Route 603, and County Route 630.
-Route 47 turns northwest as this intersection and runs through wooded areas with some dwellings, with Route 55 intersecting the route at a cloverleaf interchange a short distance later.
+At the border with Deptford Township, New Jersey, Route 47 reaches an intersection known as Five Points.
+Here, the road meets the intersection with Hurrfville Road (Route 41), Blackwood–Barnsboro Road (CR 603), and Egg Harbor Road (CR 630).
+Route 47 turns northwest as this intersection and runs through wooded areas with some dwellings, while Route 55 intersects the route at a cloverleaf interchange a short distance later.
 Past this interchange, the road continues through wooded inhabited areas, eventually turning due north.
-It comes to an intersection with the western terminus of County Route 534 as the route heads through more suburban homes along with businesses.
+It comes to an intersection with Cooper Street (CR 534) as the route heads past more suburban homes along with businesses.
 Past this intersection, Route 47 passes businesses before crossing over the New Jersey Turnpike without an interchange.
 From here, it heads through more inhabited areas before entering Westville.
-Upon entering Westville, the route has a partial cloverleaf interchange with Interstate 295.
-Past this interchange, the road runs through neighborhoods, intersecting County Route 621 (Almonesson Road) and County Route 551.
-The latter forms a concurrency with Route 47 and these two routes run northeast through commercial areas as a four-lane undivided road, crossing the Big Timber Creek into Brooklawn, Camden County.
-Here, it comes to a traffic circle with U.S. Route 130 and County Route 753, where Route 47 ends and County Route 551 continues on to Camden, forming a brief concurrency with U.S. Route 130.
+Upon entering Westville, the route has a partial cloverleaf interchange with Interstate 295 (I-295).
+Past this interchange, the road runs through neighborhoods, intersecting Almonesson Road (CR 621) and Broadway (CR 551).
+The latter forms a concurrency with Route 47, and these two routes run northeast through commercial areas as a four-lane undivided road, crossing the Big Timber Creek into Brooklawn, Camden County.
+Here, it comes to a traffic circle with US 130 and Creek Road (CR 753), where Route 47 ends and CR 551 continues into Camden, forming a brief concurrency with US 130 and continuing northeast on Broadway.